New address: 24 Farnsworth Street, Boston, MA 02210-1409.

-On Friday, November 8th, 2013, the Unitarian Universalist United Nations Office will be hosting a Fall Award Ceremony for Humanitarian of Year, at All Souls Church, Reidy Hall, in New York City, from 6:30pm-9:00pm.
-There will be a live auction, delicious food and beverages, esteemed speakers, music and much, much more!
-Join us!
-Get your tickets today!
+On Friday, November 8th, 2013, the Unitarian Universalist United Nations Office hosted a Fall Award Ceremony for Humanitarian of Year, at All Souls Church, Reidy Hall, in New York City.
+There was a live auction, delicious food and beverages, esteemed speakers, music and much, much more!

-The Humanitarian of the Year Award will given to Ken Roth, the Executive Director of Human Right Watch!
+The Humanitarian of the Year Award was given to Ken Roth, the Executive Director of Human Right Watch!
 Read more about Ken's achievements.

 On November 3rd, 2012, we celebrated fifty years of Unitarian Universalist (UU) service at the United Nations (UN).

 Envoys represent the Unitarian Universalist United Nations Office (UU-UNO) within their congregation.
 They work to give their congregation a voice at the United Nations and distribute important information on current UN and UU-UNO activities.
 They plan events in their congregation to promote our global justice programs.
 Envoys must be 14 or older and we encourage envoy teams.
 Envoys are extremely valuable to the UU-UNO because they are the link between the office and the global UU community.
 Make sure your congregation has an envoy—a connection to the United Nations.